prasanthdevarapalli/Covid-vaccine-tracker/README.md

 Python Script to track available vaccine slots and notify the user by playing a siren

-The default district that the script searches for vaccine is Krishna disttrict ,Andhra Pradesh.
+The default district that the script searches for vaccine is Krishna district ,Andhra Pradesh.
 Replace it with the disctrict that you want to search for.

 Requirements to run this file: